dyninst/dyninst/.github/README.md

 **Outputs**
 - **all**
-  All build types used by Dyninst as a JSON array of strings.
+  All build types used by Dyninst as a JSON array of strings

 ### Operating systems ([actions/os-versions](actions/os-versions/action.yaml))